Words on ammo in CEO shooting echo common phrase on insurer tactics: Delay, deny, defend

 UnitedHealthcare was named in an October report detailing how the insurer’s prior authorization denial rate for some Medicare Advantage patients has surged in recent years.
 The report from the U.S. Senate Permanent Subcommittee on Investigations also named rivals Humana and CVS.

-Insurers say tactics like prior authorization are needed to limit unnecessary care and help control spiraling medical costs.
+Insurers say tactics like prior authorization are needed to limit unnecessary procedures and prevent the overuse of care to help control costs.

 Frustrations extend beyond the coverage of care.
 Expensive breakthrough medications to slow Alzheimer’s disease or help with obesity are frequently not covered or have coverage limits.